atomtables/cyberpatriot-scripts/README.md

 that people have made over time.
 These scripts will probably be updated, as more of these competitions occur.

-This code was arranged by atomtables, and verified by swaroop.
+This code was arranged by atomtables and swaroop.